Uoriou/Automated-Health-Clinic-Management/README.md

 -  Database: SQLlite3 / Macs -> brew install sqlite3 / Linux -> sudo apt-get install libsqlite3-dev

+## How to run the application:

+After navigating to the correct folder where the dowloaded git file is located, run the application by specifying the type of your chosen compiler and the file name followed by the command for running the libraries ->

+g++ -o myfirstprogram myfirstprogram.cpp -std=c++17 -pthread -l sqlite3

 ## How to access the application:

 Open your browser and navigate to http://localhost:port for the frontend.
 Here is an example use for registering a patient ->